HL7/fhir-us-ndh/input/pagecontent/attestation-ig.md

 9. PractitionerRole
 10. CareTeam

-Depending on the context of implementation, the entity maintaining a verified healthcare directory may have to manage record collision or duplication (i.e. multiple attesters attempting to simultaneously submit updates to the same record, or multiple attesters attempting to attest about the same set of information).
+Depending on the context of implementation, the entity maintaining a verified healthcare directory may have to manage record collision or duplication (i.e., multiple attesters attempting to simultaneously submit updates to the same record, or multiple attesters attempting to attest about the same set of information).

 The FHIR specification provides some guidance on managing collisions using a combination of the ETag and If-Match header in an HTTP interaction.
 We recommend verified healthcare directory implementers use this approach.